-Scorecards are sets of questions used to assess candidates' skills, knowledge or cultural fit at any stage of the selection process.
+Scorecards are sets of questions used to assess candidates' skills, knowledge, or cultural fit at any stage of the selection process.
 They are most commonly used for interviews and initial screenings.
-When you are evaluating your candidates by the same questions or guidelines, it makes it easier for you to evaluate each candidate and, most importantly, makes their results comparable.
+When you evaluate your candidates by the same questions or guidelines, it makes it easier for you to evaluate each candidate and, most importantly, makes their results comparable.

 Adding a scorecard to a job:

 Go to the job's Evaluation plan.

 Select the stage that you want to add a scorecard to.